DavesCodeMusings/arrl-question-pool/README.md

 4. Expand Default Paragraph Font
 5. Edit the Highlighting style and set color to None

+Please Note:

-Please Note: The copyright on the original documents is unstated.
+* The copyright on the original documents is unstated.
 What you find here is not my work, but simply a reformattting of the original ARRL documents.
+* I'm studying for my exams too.
+I might have some incorrect information in here.
+Double-check everything.